 What Color Is A Biohazard Bag?

-Biohazard waste consists of materials contaminated with body fluids, blood, or other infectious matter that can prove to be a threat for health.
+Biohazard waste consists of materials contaminated with body fluids, blood, or other infectious matter that can pose a threat to health.
 Such items are also referred to as clinical, biomedical, healthcare, or medical waste.

 Red and yellow medical waste bags are widely used in the United States.
 But, what about yellow and blue bags used by medical facilities?
 Overall, how does color coding help?
 Who regulates medical waste disposal?
 Let’s find answers to these and other crucial questions concerning biohazard bag colors.